Sales Rep Lands 20 Sales Jobs in 20 Years

 People who know you give you the best packages, territories, and roles.
 You’ll be taken care of and won’t have to worry so much because you have cover.

-At the bare minimum, relax and go out for a few drinks, takes some time off.
+At the bare minimum, relax and go out for a few drinks, take some time off.
 I hear tickets to Europe are cheap right now!
-After all, you’ve worked so hard for all that PTO, it’s time to take a break.
+After all, you’ve worked so hard for all that PTO.
+It’s time to take a break.
 Sales is so stressful, seriously!

-Definitely don’t worry about building internal relationships at your company.
-You’re a salesperson, so just bringing in business should be good enough.
+Don’t worry about building internal relationships at your company.
+You’re a salesperson, so bringing in business should be good enough.
 Just stay focused on that.
-No need to go out of your way to attend company events, they’re optional!
+No need to go out of your way to attend company events.
+They’re optional!

 Your SDR should be able to generate all your leads.
-Isn’t that what they’re getting paid for?
-Isn’t that what you were promised?
-You’re too experienced to make cold calls now!
+Wasn’t that promised in the interview?
+Unfortunately, you’re too experienced to make cold calls now!
 That’s what Predictable Revenue says, and I’m sure your CEO has read it!
-You’ve come way too far in your career for cold calls, you should only be writing a few select and highly personalized emails.
+You’ve come way too far in your career for cold calls.
 Someone else much less experienced should be doing the cold-calling grunt work for you.